Matt-prog/DateTimeLib/README.md

 ## Future plans
 - [ ] Add `isDST` flags to `date_s`, `time_s`, `date_time_s` and make `DateTimeTZ` and `DateTimeTZSysSync` to accept it.
 - [ ] Make possible to get system time zone info on Linux and Mac OS.
-- [ ] Make possible to get at least time zone abbreviation names on Windows with `getCurrentSystemTZInfo().
+- [ ] Make possible to get at least time zone abbreviation names on Windows with `getCurrentSystemTZInfo()`.
 - [ ] Make `setSystemTime()` and `setSystemTimeUTC()` for ESP32 and ESP8266.
-- [ ] Make possible conversions to/from chrono library classes.
+- [ ] Make possible conversions from/to chrono library classes.
 - [ ] Add conversions from/to Julian date.
 - [ ] Maybe add software alarm from old [DateTime](https://github.com/Matt-prog/DateTime) library.
 - [ ] Add more examples.